TheBeachLab/myComputing/README.md

 I used XFCE for a long time with compiz.
 It is very lightweight and it has many cool effects.
 But maybe biased from my 8-bit age, I use mostly command line tools.
 For that reason I swapped my window manager to [i3wm](https://i3wm.org/).

-The program launcher I use is [rofi](https://github.com/DaveDavenport/rofi)
+The program launcher I use is [rofi](https://github.com/DaveDavenport/rofi) with some [themes](https://github.com/davatorium/rofi-themes).

 The bar I use in i3 is [polybar](https://github.com/jaagr/polybar)